verified-optimization/CvxLean/README.md

 ## Quick demo

-We show how to rigorously transform and solve the following problem in `CvxLean`:
+We show how to rigorously transform and solve the following problem in CvxLean:

 $$
 \begin{align*}